1970Mr/smart-words/README.md

 ```

 This will save the conversation history between the user and the AI assistant for each generated article.
+> Note: It is recommended not to use this flag too much.
+Because it increases the amount of text for each request and you may face a rate limit!

 ## License
 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.